gaugefreedom/intelexta-schemas/docs/car-profiles.md

 # CAR Profiles: Lite vs Full

-This document explains the two **profiles** built on top of the IntelexTA CAR v0.3 schema:
+This document explains the two **profiles** built on top of the Intelexta CAR v0.3 schema:

 - **CAR-Lite** – Minimal, easy-to-emit profile for plugins and simple tools
-- **CAR-Full** – Rich evidence profile used by IntelexTA Desktop and production workflows
+- **CAR-Full** – Rich evidence profile used by Intelexta Desktop and production workflows

 Both profiles: